 As shown in the figure , the nozzle height adjustment item is shown.

 The cutting speed has a direct impact on the width and roughness of the incision.
 There is an optimal value for cutting speed that varies with the thickness of the material and the pressure of the cutting gas.
 This value is typically around 80% of the maximum cutting speed.

 1. Too fast speed

-If the cutting speed is too fast, the following consequences may be caused.
+If the cutting speed is too high, it can lead to the following problems:

 Fig. 18 Too fast speed

 (1) Overmelting leads to a rough cutting surface.

 (2) The slit widens and sharp corners become melted.